tongplw/Chat-Room-Socket-Programming-Python/README.md

 ### Demo

-1. First, I have created 3 terminals and run the code as following.
+1. First, create 3 terminals and run the code as following.

 ![3 terminals](/resources/pic1.png)

-2. Then, I sent messages to the chat room then everyone in the room received my messages immediately.
+2. Then, send messages from Person_A and Person_B to the chat room then everyone in the room received messages immediately.

 ![3 terminals](/resources/pic2.png)